kajagr/analysis_of_current_data/analysis/README.md

 - **`vector_similarity.py`**
   The second main script for data analysis, focused on vector similarity between measured and modeled data.
 It uses cosine similarity and euclidean distance to compare the vectors, as well as correlation between Po flow rate and vector similarities.

+- **`model_prediction.py`**
+  This script is responsible for predicting ocean current data using machine learning models.

 ## How to Use
 1. **Prepare the Data:**